 Lavagna opened its doors on February 1st, 1999, and has been a downtown favorite ever since.
-Set in the heart of Alphabet City, in the East Village, Lavagna offers traditional Italian trattoria fare, with affordable prices, in a casual, lively, intimate atmosphere.
+The restaurant is set in the heart of Alphabet City, in the East Village, Lavagna offers traditional Italian trattoria fare, with affordable prices, in a casual, lively, intimate atmosphere.
 The vibe is candlelit, cozy, with an open kitchen, an old wood burning oven, exposed brick walls, a pressed tin ceiling and a small wine bar where the full dinner menu is also offered.
 A wall of French doors swing open in the warmer weather to a seasonal sidewalk cafe of 20 seats.

 Our philosophy in the kitchen is to create good, simple Italian food, using fresh, seasonal ingredients and product of the best quality.
 The menu highlights include homemade pastas, a wood oven roasted fish for two, roast pork chop, baby rack of lamb and of course the rigatoni with sweet and spicy sausage that has become a classic over the years.